 Volunteers will be involved in caring for monkeys directly as well as helping to maintain their enclosures.
 This involves devising and helping to create stimulation and enrichment activities for the primates.
 Volunteers are involved in duties that may include:

 There is also ‘monkey time’ which allows you to spend time with the primates and get to know them!

 We also offer placements to construction volunteers who would like to help to maintain, improve and build enclosures for the primates as well as the centre and grounds.

 There are usually around 8-15 volunteers at the project at any one time with a maximum of 30.

-The sanctuary, which is the first of its kind in South Africa, has been running since 1996.
-The sanctuary currently cares for over 100 primates of varying species including marmosets, tamarins, mona monkeys, squirrel monkeys, macaques, and lemurs.
-The sanctuary rescues and provides permanent care for any primate from anywhere in the world.
+Established in 1996, the sanctuary is the first of its kind in South Africa and currently cares for over 100 primates of varying species including marmosets, tamarins, mona monkeys, squirrel monkeys, macaques, and lemurs.

-The sanctuary is located in Pretoria, which is approximately 45 minutes north of Johannesburg.
+The sanctuary is located in Pretoria, approximately 45 minutes north of Johannesburg.

-The volunteer house is based within centre so you are only a walk away from the primates.
-You will be in a shared room in the house with access to a shower, washing and cooking facilities, which are also shared with other volunteers.
+The volunteer house is based within the centre so you are only a short walk away from the primates.
+You will be in a shared dorm style room in the house with access to a shower, washing and cooking facilities, which are also shared with other volunteers.

 |Before you go||On your placement|

 |Not included: Flights, travel insurance, visa (if required), food, cost of transfers.
 Budgeting guidance is provided in our Volunteering Guide which we will email you when you apply.|